matevzkusterle/martingale_strategy/README.md

-# Formulate Expected Return for Martingale Strategy
+# Formulation of Expected Return for Martingale Strategy

 The **expected return** for the Martingale strategy in roulette can be formulated using probability theory and the inherent house edge.
 Below is the mathematical breakdown: